Also called mushroom sugar

 Kazuhiko Maruta discovered a microorganism, which generates a trehalose-producing enzymes.

 In early 1990’s, one night, one of the young researchers in the company, Kazuhiko Maruta, dreamt of a “sparkling colony” (a visible mass of a single species of microorganisms).
-Two days later, a microorganism that produces trehalose producing enzymes was discovered.
+Two days later, a microorganism that has trehalose producing enzymes was discovered.
 Surprisingly, it was found in a soil sample taken right from his company’s home city of Okayama, Japan.
 This is how the unique enzymes that produce trehalose were brought into being…but the story goes back a little further.

 Without the discoveries of these trehalose producing enzymes and branch-cutting enzyme found from the soil in Okayama, it would never have been possible to produce trehalose efficiently.